 Birth of Biodynamic Craniosacral

 In the late 40s, Sutherland had an experience while tending to a dying man.
 Unexpectedly, he noticed a different, longer cycle.
 He referred to it as the “Breath of Life.”
 He believed it to be the expression of “Intelligence” with a capital “I.” He shifted his focus to observe the cycle as it passed through structures rather than manipulating those structures.
 He began to diagnose and treat with “The Tide.”
 Again, his paradigm shift strongly split the practitioners’ field.
-This split created a craniosacral approach, Biodynamic Craniosacral, which regards both his scientific research and spiritual views.
+This split created a different craniosacral approach, Biodynamic Craniosacral, which integrates both his scientific research and spiritual views.

 “Within that cerebrospinal fluid, there is an invisible element that I refer to as the ‘Breath of Life.’
 I want you to visualize this Breath of Life as a fluid within this fluid, something that does not mix, something that has potency as the thing that makes it move.
 Is it necessary to know what makes the fluid move?
 Visualize a potency, an intelligent potency, that is more intelligent than your own human mentality.” – W. G. Sutherland DO